-You have three ways to find out:

-1. Check the most recent Drug List we sent you in the mail.
+You have three ways to find out: 1.
+Check the most recent Drug List we provided electronically.

 2. Visit the plan's website

 (https://shop.anthem.com/medicare/ca).
 The Drug List on the website is always the most current.